vackosar/vackosar.github.io/_posts/2018-01-24-Modern-Config-Injection-In-Maven-Plugins.md

 Thankfully there has been effort in Maven to towards modern and mainstream injection - [JSR-330 support](https://maven.apache.org/maven-jsr330.html).
 Lastest Maven versions support usage of annotations like @Inject thanks to running Guice injection framework under the hood replacing original Plexus.

 However there are still many problems remaining unaddressed.
 Most painful for me was lack of configuration injection.
+That is lack of replacement for @Parameter annotation.
 Without it I could not inject properties into separate components encapsulating their parsing, transformation or composition.

 Thankfully there is a way to provide custom support using Provider pattern tapping into Maven native configuration injection.